miaistyping/HTTPServer/README.md

 # httpserver
-by Mia Telles, CSE 130 Spring 2022, 06/1/22
+by Mia T, 06/1/22

-This README builds off my previous README from asgn3.
-New asgn4 additions are underneath small bold text.
+New additions are underneath small bold text.

 ## httpserver.c

-### usage(), strtouint16(), and create_listen_socket()
-These functions were in the starter code given by Dr. Quinn.
-Thank you Dr. Quinn.

 ### main()
 main() is where we create our worker threads which act on our consumer() function.
 Along with producer(), this acts as our dispatcher thread.